Mobile phone addiction problems

 Digital Detox, is it possible?

 I loved a recent piece in the news about a restaurant in the UK that has banned/blocked the use of mobile phones whilst dining in their establishment because they want people to enjoy the experience of going out and actually talking to each other.
 Have we really forgotten how to talk to such an extent that we need to have a way of forcibly preventing us from checking our mobile phones?
-It may be hard at work to leave the daily email alone or that oh so important spreadsheet, but at home, you can just put those devices down and be with your friends and family in person, in the moment.
+It may be hard at work to leave the daily email alone or that oh-so-important spreadsheet, but at home, you can just put those devices down and be with your friends and family in person, in the moment.

 Technology to stop technology!

 Could it be that we are unable to switch off even at home or our leisure time?
 Do we need technology to stop technology like the example of the restaurant in the UK?
-There are apps available to monitor your usage such as checkyapp so you have a starting point from which to work from.
+There are apps available to monitor your usage such as checkyapp so you have a starting point from which to work.

 Mobile phone addiction – Digital sugar?